 It has been observed by many that quite often water utilities are trying to replace aging infrastructure from the 20th century or earlier with very similar infrastructure such as central water and wastewater systems.

 What if this thinking was turned upside down?
-What if new, innovative, 21st-century technology could be employed to cut water prices and water infrastructure costs while increasing capacity to drive economic development, business growth, and access to safe water?
+What if new, innovative, 21st-century technology could be employed to cut water prices and water infrastructure costs while increasing the capacity to drive economic development, business growth, and access to safe water?

-These questions, and others are asked in GreenBiz’s thought-provoking article on innovating our way out of water shortages.
+These questions and others are asked in GreenBiz’s thought-provoking article on innovating our way out of water shortages.
 The author goes on to conclude:

 “For the private and public sector to continue to thrive in the face of increased competition for access to water we will need 21st Century strategies.
 What may have worked in the past will not get us to where we need to be in this century – economic development, business growth and achieving the Sustainable Development Goal 6 – “ensure access to water and sanitation for all.”

 This is not just an opportunity for developed economies but critical for developing economies.”

 It is an interesting thought path to pursue, and if it could be done, it would enhance the ability of water utilities to make critical upgrades without causing financial issues for consumers or utilities themselves.

 Inframanage.com observes that this issue is part of the challenge of managing water, wastewater, and stormwater networks.